Shubhamsaboo/Machine-Learning/README.md

 # Machine-Learning
-In this repository we implement different machine learning algorithms to solve various real world problems.
+In this repository I have implemented several machine learning algorithms to solve various real world problems.